 Top Flowers for Bees

-Asters attract bees both with their shape, and ease of feeding.
+Asters are bee friendly flowers, both for their shape, and ease of feeding.
 Different bee species have different lengths of tongue, and asters are great for both.

 Allowing your chives to flower will attract the bees.
 Timing is everything here.
 As soon as the bees are out and hungry in spring, chives oblige with nectar.